 As you might expect, winter is the busiest time of the year for plumbing and heating engineers.

 They are not only fitting new boilers and radiators but thanks to Jack Frost they also have to contend with breakdowns and frozen pipework too.

 This makes summer a great time to take full advantage of their quieter period and bag yourself an appointment that is more likely to suit your schedule – just don’t tell anyone else or you’ll ruin it for us all!

-(Though be aware that some suppliers may put prices up before the heating season in order to be able to claim a 'sale' price in September!
+(Though some suppliers may put prices up before the heating season.
+Then claim a 'sale' price in September!
 Hat tip to Marko C.)

 What should you not do?